UKHomeOffice/docker-nginx-proxy/README.md

 * `CLIENT_CERT_REQUIRED` - if set to `TRUE`, will deny access at this location, see [Client Certs](#client-certs).
 * `ERROR_REDIRECT_CODES` - Can override when Nginx will redirect requests to the error page.
 Defaults to "`500 501 502 503 504`"
+* `ADD_NGINX_LOCATION_CFG` - Arbitrary extra NGINX configuration to be added to the location context.

 #### Single set Variables